LivePersonInc/knowledge-center-archive/pages/documents/Developer Tools/function-as-a-service-faas.md

 ![](img/FaaS.gif)

-## What is FaaS?
+## How does LivePerson Functions work?

-FaaS is a service allows brands to write their own custom behavior - through code - that is triggered by events. **Events,** include external innovations and internal LivePerson platform events, such as the start of a conversation, keyword recognition, off-hours detection and even custom bot events.
+Functions allows brands to write their own custom behavior - through code - that is triggered by events. **Events,** include external innovations and internal LivePerson platform events, such as the start of a conversation, keyword recognition, off-hours detection and even custom bot events.

 Brands can deploy the code as a **function** and have the custom behavior become a part of their conversational commerce platform.
 A **function** is the canvas, where brands can put in the code they want, to ultimately invoke a desired action or outcome.